atbrask/RPIWeather/Backend/README.md

 sensor nodes and forward them to the database.
 In case of a database server crash or reboot (or other availability issues) the gateway will buffer data until it runs out of memory.

+It also supports a Bosch BMP085/180 baremetric sensor connected directly to the Pi's I2C pins.
+These measurements are sent to the InfluxDB server just as the ones from the sensor nodes.
+Just comment out the relevant lines if you don't have this sensor installed.

 Installing and configuring InfluxDB is pretty easy, so I'll skip it in this write-up.
 Let's then focus on the gateway itself.
 It's merely a python script